FirecatFG/lsddecomp/README.md

 to rebuild a copy of the SLPS_015 file on the `build` folder.
 You can check that the two SLPS files are the identical with the command

     make check

+##

+Special thanks to the PS1 decompilation community, whose tools and know-how this project would not be possible without.